artsy/artsy.github.io/_posts/2017-07-31-fastlane-travis-weekly-deploys.md

   end
 end

+# Lets the CI run a bunch of jobs, and share ENV vars between them
+lane :ci_deploy do
+  setup_signing
+  stamp_plist
+  ship
+end

-# The main job for Fastlane in this repo.
+# The main job for Fastlane in this repo, you can run this on your computer
+# You can run it via `bundle exec fastlane ship`
 lane :ship do
-  setup_signing

   # We were having issues with building an a few folders deep.
   # The /Pods bit is because we can rely on it being there, see
   # this link: https://docs.fastlane.tools/advanced/#directory-behavior
+  #
   Dir.chdir('../emission/Example/Pods') do
-    gym workspace: 'Emission.xcworkspace',
+    gym(workspace: 'Emission.xcworkspace',
         configuration: 'Deploy',
-        scheme: 'Emission'
+        scheme: 'Emission')
   end

   # Get the last 10 lines of the CHANGELOG for Testflight